GET ALL THE ANSWERS YOU NEED ABOUT BIOFUEL BEFORE THE NEXT TIME YOU FILL UP AT THE PUMP.

 Flexible fuel vehicles (FFVs) are vehicles with internal combustion engines that can run on gasoline and a blend of biofuel up to 83%.
 This means FFVs can run on E20, E30, E40, E50 and E85 fuel.
 For more information, visit the Department of Energy.

 Flex Fuel is an alternative fuel option for consumers that is basically a combination of traditional gasoline and biofuel.
 It’s better for the environment as it burns cleaner than gasoline, emits fewer greenhouse gases, and can be sustainably produced.
 As a bonus, in some cases, it can even increase horsepower and torque.

-If your car was built in the last 19 years, then yes.
+If your car is model year 2001 or newer, then yes.
 You’re all set.
-This includes over 99% of the cars on our roads today.
+This includes over 96% of the cars on our roads today.